pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 ### AOT compile a model

-You can refer to [this script](../../examples/qualcomm/scripts/export_example.py) for exact APIs.
+You can refer to [this script](../../examples/qualcomm/scripts/deeplab_v3.py) for the exact flow.
-We use mobilenet v2 as an example in this tutorial.
-Run below commands to get a quantized mobilenetv2 delegated to QNN:
+We use deeplab-v3-resnet101 as an example in this tutorial.
+Run below commands to see how an end-to-end example works:

 ```
-python -m examples.qualcomm.scripts.export_example --model_name mv2
+cd $EXECUTORCH_ROOT
+python -m examples.qualcomm.scripts.deeplab_v3 -b build_android -m SM8550 -s <adb_connected_device_serial>
 ```

-A file called `mv2.pte` would be generated.
+All artifacts would be put to a directory `./deeplab_v3`, including a compiled pte file, `dlv3_qnn.pte`.

 ### Run model Inference on an Android smartphone with Qualcomm SoCs